Skip to main content Skip to footer

 Frequently Asked Questions

 The program is completely free for eligible participants.
-All materials are provided at no cost.

 Yes.
 Completion of Language Instruction for Newcomers (LINC) 4 may be accepted as proof of language proficiency for your citizenship application.